-Hoya Keysii is an evergreen vining plant that is easy to grow and can add charm to any space.
+Hoya Keysii of the Apocynaceae family is an evergreen vining plant that is easy to grow and can add charm to any space.

 It is another form of the australis variant.
-In this detailed guide, we provide you with all the information about this attractive plant that will help you keep them thriving through the year.
+In this detailed guide, we provide you with all the information about this attractive Hoya genus plant that will help you keep them thriving throughout the year.

 Our experts provide in-depth information on plant care, growing, and propagating.
 So wait no longer and read it all in the below sections to grow the long healthy vines in hanging baskets in your garden.